-Section 201 of the Congressional Accountability Act (CAA), which applies the Age Discrimination in Employment Act of 1967 (ADEA) to Congress, provides that all personnel actions affecting covered employees 40 years old or older shall be free from discrimination based on age.
+Section 201 of the Congressional Accountability Act (CAA) applies the Age Discrimination in Employment Act of 1967 (ADEA) to legislative branch employees.
+This protects covered employees age 40 or older from discrimination based on age.
 The CAA only protects individuals who are at least 40 years old against discrimination.
-Individuals younger than 40 are not protected.